 PhD, Yale University

-Lust on Trial: Censorship and the Rise of American Obscenity during the Reign of Anthony Comstock (New York: Columbia University Press, forthcoming spring, 2018).
+Lust on Trial: Censorship and the Rise of Obscenity in the Age of Anthony Comstock (New York: Columbia University Press, forthcoming spring, 2018).

 Thomas Eakins: Art, Medicine, and Sexuality in Nineteenth-Century Philadelphia (New Haven and London: Yale University Press, 2007).
 Read reviews.